 We are a national legal “think tank” created by trial attorneys in 1956 to honor the life and work of Roscoe Pound, one of America’s great legal scholars and educators.
 Our programs and publications give a balanced view of issues affecting the U.S. civil justice system.

-- Pound held its Symposium, The Demise of the Grand Bargain: Compensating Injured Workers in the 21st Century, on September 23, 2016 at Rutgers/Camden.
+- Pound's 2016 Academic Symposium, The Demise of the Grand Bargain: Compensating Injured Workers in the 21st Century, was held on September 23, 2016 at Rutgers/Camden.
 Video, papers, PowerPoints and more information here.

-- Emory Law Journal recently released Vol 65, No. 6, containing the academic research papers from the October 2015 Pound/Emory Symposium, The "War" on the U.S. Civil Justice System.
+- Emory Law Journal recently released Vol 65, No. 6, containing the academic research papers from the 2015 Pound/Emory Academic Symposium, The "War" on the U.S. Civil Justice System.

 - ATTORNEYS: Become a Pound Fellow to help preserve the civil justice system by working with judges, legal academics and practitioners.

-- POUND FELLOWS: Make your dues payment online.
+- POUND FELLOWS: Upgrade your member level or make your dues contribution.

 - JUDICIAL & ACADEMIC MAILING LIST: Sign up to receive notices of free educational programs and scholarly publications offered by the Institute.